terry-longmacch/RoamWebsite/DevelopersGuide/Plugins.md

         self.setLayout(QGridLayout())
 ```

+`roam.api.plugins.Page`:
-`roam.api.plugins.Page` is a shortcut base class that defines default attributes.
+is a shortcut base class that defines default attributes.
 Your class can provide, or leave them undefined,
  the following attributes:

 * title (string)
 * icon (path to icon)
 * projectpage (bool)

+`projectpage`
-`projectpage` defines if the page should belong in the upper button group, False if it is a always on panel like Settings, GPS, etc.
+: defines if the page should belong in the upper button group.

+`False`
+:if it is always on a panel like Settings, GPS, etc.

 ## Enabling plugins

-Plugins are enabled on a per project basis.
-Add:
+Plugins are enabled on a per project basis add:

 ```
 plugins:
 - mytest_plugin
 ```

-to enable the above plugin for a given project.
+To enable the above plugin for a given project.
 By default all plugins are disabled for each project unless enabled.

-When the project is loaded a new button, with the same text as `title`, will be added under Legend.
+When the project is loaded a new button, with the same text as `title`, will be added under `Legend`.

 ### Handy functions